 Chicken Pomodoro is a great teaching dish for anyone who wants to learn how to cook with fresh ingredients, there is just no comparison for that fresh herb taste.
-In this recipe, the Chicken breast meat is first patted dry and lightly seasoned with salt and pepper, then cooked in a saute pan until deep golden on both sides.
+In this recipe, the Chicken breast meat is first patted dry and lightly seasoned with salt and pepper, then cooked in a saute pan until deeply golden on both sides.
 This step is not to cook the chicken all the way through, but to help create a fabulous pan sauce to smother your finished chicken with.
 So about that pan sauce…

 Building a pan sauce with the leftover browned bits of chicken will really make you feel like you’re a pro chef.
 Pan sauce recipes build on the flavorful browned bits of protein called ‘fond’ left stuck to the bottom of the pan.
-The french learned not to toss it out, but instead use the consentrated flavor bits to build savory sauces.
-Tossing chopped onion into the pan, will help release the fond from the bottom so it can cook into the tomato juices, cream, and fresh herbs you’ll use to round out this recipe.
+The french learned not to toss it out, but instead use the concentrated flavor bits to build savory sauces.
+Tossing chopped onion into the pan will help release the fond from the bottom so it can cook into the tomato juices, cream, and fresh herbs you’ll use to round out this recipe.